 For three days I haven’t been fun to live with.
 Preserving the harvest, fulfilling my writing deadlines, managing my family’s outrageous expectations of motherhood, and doing all of this without losing my ever-living mind.
 Even the dogs are keeping their distance.

 Oh, and there’s something else…What was it?….Ah yes.
 The garden.
 I actually have to tend to it in order to keep this three-ring Sisyphean circus going.
 No problem.
 I’ll just take care of that at 4am in between coffee and a good cry.

 I share the above not for sympathy, but because you might be in the same leaky boat; and when the words “Something’s gotta give” come out of your mouth more than six times in a day, but the only thing that’s giving is the tenuous grip upon your sanity, the last thing you need is me telling you how fabulous 45 quarts of tomatoes look sitting next to a farm-to-table meal I whipped up whilst writing a thousand words on dry soil conditions.

-Unfortunately, we rarely see the cost of what it took to get that farm to the table (in my case, $50 of takeaway Thai food the night before).
+Unfortunately, we rarely see the cost of what it took to preserve that harvest and get that farm to the table (in my case, $50 of takeaway Thai food the night before).
 Our social media-driven world thirsts for gorgeous Result: smiling kids, clinking glasses, panoramic views and thinly-veiled one up-manship.